 This problem snowballs over time, but it’s not the only issue.

 Family hardship, problems with upper level math, funding issues within schools – there are a lot of challenges facing our children who are getting their education through the public school system.

 We believe that we can do better than that.

-We’ve put together a list of recommendations based on community input and best school practices both here in Chattanooga and across the nation.
+We’ve put together a list of recommendations based on community input and best school practices both here in Hamilton County and across the nation.